projectje/ConvertOneNote2MarkDown/docs/README.md

-## FORKED!

-Forked from: https://github.com/SjoerdV/ConvertOneNote2MarkDown and some input from https://github.com/nixsee/ConvertOneNote2MarkDown .
-So see there for information / download that script.
+# OneNote Publish/Exporter

+This PowerShell script will export a full hierarchy of all OneNote Notebooks to several supported formats on page level.

-## Usage
+## Instructions

+Edit Export/Config/export.cfg:

-- Edit Export/Config/export.cfg and specify one or more export formats desired:
+- Specify one or more export formats desired:

    - one (OneNote files)
    - mht (mhtml files, web page archive format)